AjjMC/Void-Chains/README.md

 Void Chains is a strategic PvP-based minigame inspired by several elements of King of the Hill gamemodes, Splatoon, and Spleef.
 As the name suggests, the action takes place in a void-based world, with two teams exploiting unique mechanics to eliminate their opponents and conquer the entire arena.
 A brief gallery of some of the game's features can be found [here](https://github.com/AjjMC/Void-Chains-Gallery).

-## Downloading and Playing
+## Downloading and Instructions

 The minigame can be downloaded from this repository by clicking on "Code" and then "Download ZIP".
 The folder inside the ZIP file is the world.

-The "PLAY" barrel in the lobby is used to adjust the game's settings, join a team and start the game.
+Instructions:

+* Open the "PLAY" menu
+* Adjust the game's settings (optional)
+* Join a team (unless random assignment is enabled)
+* Start a game (a player is required on each team)

 ## Gameplay

+The game is played as follows:

 > *	Two teams begin with a number of anchor platforms assigned to each, suspended at random places over the void, which serve as potential respawn points for players.